CSIA Certification – Licensing & Chimney Sweep Certificate

 • The Work Route

-Candidates interested in taking the work route will need to work with an experienced and certified chimney sweep.
-Here, you’ll be working as an assistant and learning on-the-job.
+Candidates interested in the work route must work with an experienced and certified chimney sweep.
+Here, you’ll be working as an assistant and learning.

-A basic part of this training involves taking or completing a level 2 diploma in chimney engineering or level a 2 certificate in chimney sweeping.
+A fundamental part of this training involves taking or completing a level 2 diploma in chimney engineering or a level 2 certificate in chimney sweeping.

 • Taking a Training Course

 This is quite different compared to the first.
-Here, aspiring chimney sweeps will need to enroll in and take training courses with an appropriate professional body.
+Aspiring chimney sweeps must enroll in and take training courses with an appropriate professional body.

 • Obtaining CSIA Certification

-As a future chimney sweep, you want to move a notch higher by obtaining the necessary certification.
+As a future chimney sweeper, you want to move a notch higher by obtaining the necessary certification.

 The CSIA has a national training academy that provides all the training needed for certification.
-This is an intensive and short (6 days) training program designed for both individuals and chimney service employees.
+This intensive and short (6 days) training program is designed for individuals and chimney service employees.

-Some of the topics covered under training include inspection and sweeping of different chimney systems, operation of equipment, health and safety training as well as standards, codes, clearances, and practices of the trade.
+Some of the topics covered under training include inspection and sweeping of different chimney systems, operation of equipment, health and safety training, standards, codes, clearances, and trade practices.
 Last but not least is preparation for certification exams.

 CSIA certification is the standard and norm for all chimney sweeps.

 This helps facilitate the acquisition of critical skills necessary.
-For homeowners, a CSIA certified chimney sweep gives an added layer of confidence that their chimney issues will be well handled.
+A CSIA-certified chimney sweep gives homeowners an added layer of confidence that their chimney issues will be well handled.